Search This Blog

 To recapitulate, the on-shot uses the exact same delivery as the draw shot but simply adjusts the grass and the weight.

 The running shot, it is generally agreed, is more accurate than the drive shot.
 It is only when many bowls must be dispersed that the extra energy of a drive shot is needed.
 The running shot is for a precise excision from the head while the drive is a grenade into the head!
-In common practice the drive is often used when the running shot is a better choice.
-The delivery of the running shot begins with the delivery arm holding the bowl hanging vertical and the body bent from the waist to bring the bowl close to the ground.
+In common practice, the drive is often used when the running shot is a better choice.
+The delivery of the running shot begins with the delivery arm holding the bowl hanging vertically and the body bent from the waist to bring the bowl close to the ground.
 Some players use a little backswing for this shot but no backswing is preferred.
-In setting a target point, reduce the draw width by two thirds and use this new aim line to set a target on that new line next to the object to be displaced.
-All running shots are delivered with the same weight: ditch weight.
+In setting a target point, reduce the draw width by two-thirds and set a target on this new aim line next to the object to be displaced.
+All running shots are delivered with the same consistent ditch weight.
 Swing the bowl a time or two along the aim line.
 The shot is delivered by pushing off with the stationary foot and taking a big step forward close and parallel to the aim line pulling the bowl with your body movement and pushing the bowl along the aim line to the target with your arm muscles.
-The idea is that consistency in the length of step and in the application of muscular force through the arm and fingers will produce a reproducible weight that is at least ditch weight.
-The backswing is minimized because it is this swing than can most often throw your body offline and cause aiming inaccuracy.
+The idea is that consistency in the length of the step and in the application of muscular force through the arm and fingers will produce a reproducible weight that is at least ditch weight.
+The backswing is minimized because it is this swing that can most often throw your body offline and cause aiming inaccuracy.

 Hold the bowl in your left hand with the non-bias side (large centre disc) on the left.
 Place your right hand over the bowl and grip it with the first three fingers, the middle finger being halfway between the gripping ring on the non-bias side of the bowl (large centre disc) and the centre of the bowl.
 Place your thumb on the opposite side of the bowl halfway between the centre of the bowl and the gripping ring on the bias side of the bowl (small centre disc), your little finger may be placed anywhere for comfort.
 Turn your right hand over.
-Hold the palm of your right hand level with the ground.
+Hold the palm of your right-hand level with the ground.
 You are ready to step onto the mat to bowl on the forehand.
-The top of the bowl is tilted to the outside.
+The top of the bowl is tilted away from you.

 Hold the bowl in your right hand with the non-bias side (large centre disc) on the right.
 Place your left hand over the bowl and grip it with the first three fingers, the middle finger being halfway between the gripping ring on the non-bias side of the bowl (large centre disc) and the centre of the bowl.
 Place your thumb on the opposite side of the bowl halfway between the centre of the bowl and the gripping ring on the bias side of the bowl (small centre disc), your little finger may be placed anywhere for comfort.
 Turn your left hand over.
-Hold the palm of your left-hand level with the ground.
+Hold the palm of your left hand level with the ground.
 You are ready to step onto the mat to bowl on the forehand.
-The top of the bowl is tilted to the outside.
+The top of the bowl is tilted away from you.

 No comments: